data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

     return round(dist, 2)
 ```

-Even though the euclidean distance is a easily understood and implementable method, it is heavily flawed when trying to find true similarities between different time-series.
+Even though the euclidean distance is a quickly understood and easily implementable method, it is heavily flawed when trying to find true similarities between different time-series.
 This is visualized through the example below.
 Here we have three Signals.
 The first two signals represent sine waves with a different frequency as well as amplitude.
 The third signal represents a mere straight line with a small slope.

 ```python